 What’s in your burger grind?

 Our ground meat is the best around, and that’s because our butchers understand what makes a good burger.
 It all starts with whole muscle meat that comes from only one animal, and then we blend it with flavorful fat to make the perfect 80/20 blend that melts in your mouth.
 Our coarse-ground beef is nothing like the pink slime you find in grocery stores.
-Our burger grinds are never processed and do not contain mystery meat.

 I want to learn butchery.
 How do I apply for a butcher's apprentice position?